EBEN's Excecutive Committee (ExCom) consists of 6 members:

 Geert Demuijnck joined EDHEC Business School in 2008.
 He teaches courses in business ethics, economic ethics and political philosophy.
 His research and publications focus on economic ethics and distributive justice.
 He studied economics, politics and philosophy and holds a PhD in Philosophy from the University of Leuven.
 At the AC in Lille in 2014, he was elected for the EBEN ExCom.

-He is EBEN member since 1996 and runs the EBEN doctoral workshop since 2005.
-At the AC in Trento in 2010, he was elected for the EBEN ExCom.
+At the GA in Palermo in 2016, he was elected for the EBEN ExCom.

 Pedro Francés-Gómez is professor of Moral Philosophy, University of Granada.
 He is member of the board of the Spanish Chapter of EBEN, and co-editor of the EBEN Spain Newsletter.